 ₹6,500+

 A quick note on tempo travellers and the ghat road: they handle the curves fine, but they're slower on the bends.
 Add 20-30 minutes to your travel time compared to a sedan or SUV.
 For the return trip downhill, our drivers use engine braking to keep things smooth.
 For longer family trips you can also book our Innova on rent or a larger Tempo Traveller.
+Planning with a big group?
+See our best group travel destinations from Pune guide.
 Use the fare calculator for instant estimates on this route.

 The Pune to Panchgani cab fare starts at ₹2,500 one-way for a sedan (Swift Dzire, Aspire, Etios) and ₹3,500 for an SUV (Innova, Ertiga).
 Round-trip 2-day Pune to Panchgani cab charges are ₹5,500-6,500 for sedan and ₹7,500-8,500 for SUV.
 The fare covers driver, fuel, and GST.
 Tolls (~₹300-400 total) and parking at viewpoints are billed separately and shown upfront before your Pune to Panchgani cab booking is confirmed.

 September to February is ideal.
-Post-monsoon (September-October) gives you green landscapes and clear weather.
+Post-monsoon (September-October) gives you green hills and clear weather.
 Winter (November-February) is cool and pleasant, plus it's strawberry season at Mapro.
 March to May is warmer but still much cooler than Pune.
-We run cabs there year-round — just tell us when you want to go.
+We run cabs there year-round, so just tell us when you want to go.

 No. Zero advance, zero booking fee.
 You pay the driver directly once your trip is complete.
 Just call or WhatsApp us, we confirm the fare, assign a driver, and you're set.